d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 #### Reminder from Section 2.1 {-}

-Simpson’s Paradox: when the relationship between the explanatory and response variable is reversed when looking at the relationship within different levels of a confounding variable
+Simpson’s Paradox: when the relationship between the explanatory and response variable is reversed when looking at the relationship within different levels of a confounding variable.

 #### Notes {-}

-True or false: Simpson’s Paradox can only occur when the explanatory, response, and confounding variable are all categorical.
+True or false: Simpson’s Paradox can only occur when the explanatory, response, and confounding variables are all categorical.

+\newpage

 #### Example: SAT scores {-}

 1. What are the observational units?
 \rgs

-2. Look at the scatterplot in figure 4.5.
+2. Look at the scatterplot in Figure 4.5.

 \rgi a)	What is the explanatory variable?
 The response variable?
 \rgs

 \rgi b)	What is the form of the scatterplot?